nats-io/nats-general/architecture/ARCHITECTURE.md

 1. Establish a connection to a streaming server
 2. Optionally subscribe to subject(s) and setup handlers to process messages.
 Messaged are acknowedged.
 3. Optionally publish messages, and handle publish acknowedgements from the server.
-4. When finished, a client will close it's connection with the NATS streaming server.
+4. When finished, a client will close its connection with the NATS streaming server.